top of page

 “There is one thing the photograph must contain, the humanity of the moment.” — Robert Frank

-Cuba's culture today is a vibrant mosaic of its rich history, diverse influences, and resilient spirit.
+Cuba's culture today is a vibrant reflection of its rich history, diverse influences, and resilient spirit.
 Rooted in a fusion of indigenous, African, Spanish, and Caribbean traditions, la Cubanía reflects the island's unique identity.

 The revolutionary era, marked by Fidel Castro's rise to power in 1959, significantly shaped the nation's cultural landscape.
 Socialism and government policies promoted education and healthcare, contributing to high literacy rates and a robust arts scene.